-In August, 2016, Nassau County Office of Housing and Community Development submitted its final "Analysis of Impediments to Fair Housing Choice" (AI) to HUD FHEO.
-HUD's Final Rule on Affirmatively Furthering Fair Housing issued in July 2015 purports that each Participating Jurisdiction submit an Assessment of Fair Housing (AFH) which essentially replaces the AI.
-The AI submitted by Nassau County closely mirrors the requirements of the AFH.
+"Analysis of Impediments to Fair Housing Choice" (AI) to HUD FHEO.
 Some of the actions that Nassau County has undertaken during the program year to address the identified impediments are as follows:

-1. Fair Housing Activity Statement

-Nassau County has developed a Fair Housing Activity Statement (FHAS) which was distributed to all consortium members.
+Fair Housing Activity Statement - Nassau County has developed a Fair Housing Activity Statement (FHAS) which was distributed to all consortium members.
 Trainings were held in November to delve into the substance of the FHAS and provide technical assistance in completing this form.
 There were several steps identified in the training including: